Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

     - **Aborted**
         The action has been manually aborted.
 You can rerun this action.
     -  **Manual**
        The action is waiting for a user decision.
-Take your user decision, see [Execute a manual action](#execute-a-manual-action).
+Take your user decision, see [Make a user decision](#make-a-user-decision).

 7. Check the number of tries for the action in the *Tries* column.